 Excellent communication skills will always matter, whether sending updates to your colleagues or crafting a daring new pitch from scratch.
 Communication that is consistently clear and informative will help give people confidence in the ideas you’re trying to transmit.
 Before hitting “Send,” consider whether your writing is meeting these standards:

 a.
 Is this message to the point?

 Brevity is an essential skill for an excellent writer to grasp.
+The term “brevity” refers to the aesthetic judgment of the reader, audience, or user regarding wordiness and unnecessary information in a text.
 Details can provide helpful context in writing, but they mustn’t distract from the focus of your message.

 b.
 Is this message overwhelming?

 Now more than ever, your colleagues may probably feel bombarded with messages all the time.
 Stick to the “need to know” information and make sure the essential takeaways are easy to decipher.
 According to Mallory.com, great communication can fosters brand loyalty.
 According to one survey, 65% of customers become emotionally attached to a brand that communicates a caring attitude.